Rovingleaves/Temp-Public/How to assemble printer head.md

 ## **Station 2**

-1. Remove the SENSOR board from the mechanism completed in Station 1.
+1. Remove the sensor board from the mechanism completed in Station 1.
    ![Step2_1](images/Step2_1.jpg)
-2. Remove the black protective cover from the SENSOR board.
+2. Remove the black protective cover from the sensor board.
    ![Step2_2](images/Step2_2.jpg)
-3. Using the 2 screws from the SENSOR board, mount the SENSOR board onto the paper guide plate.
+3. Using the 2 screws from the sensor board, mount the sensor board onto the paper guide plate.
    ![Step2_3a](images/Step2_3a.jpg)![Step2_3b](images/Step2_3b.jpg)

 ---